 It’s no real secret that adopting a healthy company culture is essential to any business.
 Considering that employees and their employers alike are equally aware of the importance of utilizing their attractive workplace to gain top candidates, inform career decisions, and formulate business strategies.

-If we delve deeper into the matter, did you know that 46% of job seekers cite culture as very important when applying to a company?
-With 15% saying they’d turned down offers because of a company’s culture.
+If we delve deeper into the matter, did you know that 46% of job seekers cite culture as important when applying to a company?
+15% said they’d turned down offers because of a company’s culture.
 So, in this episode, we’ll be following Tom and Steve as they uncover the fundamental aspects of creating a sales culture from the bottom upwards.

 What is Company Culture?

-Let’s begin by defining the meaning of Company Culture; Company Culture is the behaviors and beliefs that are common amongst employees and management at a company.
-The Company’s Culture determines how they interact with one another as well as customers and suppliers.
+Let’s begin by defining the meaning of company culture.
+Company culture refers to the common behaviors and beliefs among employees and management.
+The Company’s Culture determines how they interact with one another, customers, and suppliers.
 A company’s culture often develops organically based on the traits of the management team and the people the company hires.

-While a company might believe they can define their company culture in their codes of conduct or employee handbook, it’s the UGR’s (Unwritten-Ground-Rules) that really form the company culture.
+While a company might believe it can define its company culture in its codes of conduct or employee handbook, the UGRs (Unwritten-Ground-Rules) are the ones that form the company culture.

 Steve Simpson is the pioneer and founder of the concept of UGR’s (Unwritten-Ground-Rules).